 6. WAIVERS.
 Guarantor hereby waives (a) notice of acceptance of this Guaranty; (b) presentment, protest and demand concerning the liabilities of Guarantor, except as expressly hereinabove set forth; and (c) any right to require that any action or proceeding be brought against Enron or any other person, or except as expressly hereinabove set forth, to require that Counterparty seek enforcement of any performance against Enron or any other person, prior to any action against Guarantor under the terms hereof.

-Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations In addition, to the fullest extent permitted by law, Guarantor agrees that this Guaranty shall be enforceable against Guarantor irrespective of (i) any amendment to, modification of, waiver of compliance with, renewal of, or extension of the time for payment or performance of, the Obligations, (ii) the validity or enforceability of the Obligations against Enron, (iii) any release, delay in obtaining or realizing upon, or any failure to obtain or realize upon, collateral for the Obligations, (iv) any delay in pursuing or failure to pursue or exhaust rights or remedies against Enron or any other obligor in respect of the Obligations or any lack of diligence or promptness in connection therewith, or (v) any action or non-action which may impair or prejudice subrogation or other rights of Guarantor or increase Guarantor’s risk hereunder.
+Except as to applicable statutes of limitation, no delay of Counterparty in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any obligations In addition, except as to applicable statutes of limitation and to the fullest extent permitted by law, Guarantor agrees that this Guaranty shall be enforceable against Guarantor irrespective of (i) any amendment to, modification of, waiver of compliance with, renewal of, or extension of the time for payment or performance of, the Obligations, (ii) the validity or enforceability of the Obligations against Enron, (iii) any release, delay in obtaining or realizing upon, or any failure to obtain or realize upon, collateral for the Obligations, (iv) any delay in pursuing or failure to pursue or exhaust rights or remedies against Enron or any other obligor in respect of the Obligations or any lack of diligence or promptness in connection therewith, or (v) any action or non-action which may impair or prejudice subrogation or other rights of Guarantor or increase Guarantor’s risk hereunder.

 Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract.